vermiculator/fragments/src/content/vault/earth/being into tech when you're poor.md

 * and v annoying where you need the functionality of niche tech to actually make life simpler, less tech cruft, etc, accessibility tech etc, and then these niche products are more expensive/proprietary/hard to fix
 * more ingenuity needed to fit your life into smaller storage space and lower computational power
 * once again the mental load of being poor, the logistics
+* forced into weirder, more accessible and avaliable and resistive and low-tech forms of tech work